 The Legal Basis for using your information

 The Council collects and uses information about you on the basis that you have given us your consent to do so.
-You may withdraw your consent and ask us not to use your information, to send you the Strategy & Performance Unit Monthly funding newsletter, any applicable funding newsflashes and/or the Voluntary/Community/Faith newsletter, at any time by contacting us via the following email addresses:
+You may withdraw your consent and ask us not to use your information, to send you the funding newsletter and any applicable funding newsflashes, at any time by contacting us via the following email address:

 Who will your information be shared with?

 • to be informed of our use of information about you;

 • rectify information about you that is inaccurate;